Buchu

 The urinary antiseptic and other properties of buchu are used for a variety of ailments, mainly for:

 • Treating infections.
-The antiseptic, antimicrobial properties of buchu are useful for the treatment of kidney and urinary tract infections, as well as for gynecological problems related to yeast infections.
+The antiseptic and antimicrobial properties of buchu are useful for treating kidney and urinary tract infections, as well as gynecological problems related to yeast infections.

 • Relieving pain and inflammation.
-Buchu helps reduce the pain and swelling cause by inflammatory diseases, such as arthritis and rheumatism.
+Buchu helps reduce pain and swelling caused by inflammatory diseases such as arthritis and rheumatism.

 Additionally, buchu is also popular for speeding up wound healing and treating minor digestive disturbances.
 However, it should be noted that these are all traditional uses of the plant, and no scientific data backing up these claims has yet been published.